 What Causes Stress

 Life generates a constant hum of stress, no matter who you are or what you do.
 The fact is the stress doesn’t come from your boss, your kids, your spouse, traffic jams, health challenges or others.
-It come from our thoughts about our circumstances.
-Other Surprising causes of stress include too much sugar in diet while ignoring other nutrients, excess caffeine, which activates body’s stress hormones and makes stress worse, and unrequited usage of digital devices.
+It comes from our thoughts about our circumstances.
+Other Surprising causes of stress include too much sugar in diet while ignoring other nutrients, excess caffeine, which activates the body’s stress hormones and makes stress worse, and unrequited usage of digital devices.

 - On Body brings in Headache, rise in BP, rise in heart rate, Fatigue, Sleep problems.

 - On Mood – alleviates Anxiety, Irritability, depression.